jtann5/HTMX/README.md

 Product Not Found - Uses HTMX to return content.

+Search - Uses HTMX to send search paramaters to Flask server and put the response in the results section of the page.

 # Objectives

 Our objective was to leverage HTMX to design and implement a custom web application, featuring tab functionalities and utilizing HTMX features such as hx-confirmation, hx-get, and hx-target.
 Our goal was to create a functional website, demonstrating the versatility and effectiveness of HTMX in enhancing user interactions within web applications.
 We also demonstrated that you can make a Full-Stack web app with a minimal use of JavaScript, with only a couple functions on the front-end.